slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Já vi o fim do mundo algumas vezes e na manhã seguinte estava tudo bem."*
 > *"The four most expensive words in the English language: «This time is different»."
 - which is more hipster: using the latest modern web framework, or bragging about how you don’t use modern web frameworks?
+> *"College is a fountain of knowledge...and the students are there to drink.*
+> *"Time is the best teacher; unfortunately it kills all its students.*
+> *"In a literature class, the students were given an assignment to write a short story involving all the important ingredients: Nobility, Emotion, Sex, Religion *and Mystery.
+One student allegedly handed in the following story: "My god!" cried the duchess.
+"I’m pregnant.
+Who did it?"*
 -->

 > *"Only the truth is funny."